-York College head coach Brandon Childs enters his second season at the helm of the Green and White after a successful rookie campaign at York.
-Childs led the Spartans to a mark of 9-7 and a berth in the Capital Athletic Conference semifinals.
+York College head coach Brandon Childs enters his sixth season at the helm of the Green and White after five highly successful seasons at York.

 Prior to taking over the Eastern program, Childs was a three-year assistant at Dickinson College where he directed the Red Devil offense.
 Dickinson went 27-16 over his three years in Carlisle.